510: The Painted Hills

 Keep watching the medicine cabinets!
 Keep watching the medicine cabinets!

-This is a paraphrase of the climactic line from the 1951 horror flick The Thing From Another World.
+This is a parody of the climactic line from the 1951 horror movie The Thing From Another World.
 At the end of the film, reporter Ned Scott (played by Douglas Spencer) warns the world, “Watch the skies, everywhere!
 Keep looking!
 Keep watching the skies!”
+Based on the 1938 novella Who Goes There by John W. Campbell, the story was re-told in the 1982 John Carpenter film The Thing, and a 2011 prequel, also titled The Thing.

 The Painted Hills: The Christo story.

-Christo is an environmental artist who specializes in massive outdoor installations.
+Christo (1935-2020) was an environmental artist who, along with his partner Jeanne-Claude, specialized in massive outdoor installations.
 In 1991 he installed 3,100 large umbrellas in two valleys—one in California and one in Japan—and left them there for 18 days.
 In 1995 he wrapped the entire Reichstag government building in Berlin, Germany, in reflective silver fabric.

 Hey, isn’t that the song that Big Bird sang about the alphabet?